BEComTweaks/resource-packs/docs/What are the JSON Files for?.md

 That should be how the repository would be arranged.

-I plan on making a Text User Interface, rather than jumping straight to websites.
-I have barely any experience with HTML and Javascript, so I feel if I make a bare-bones version as a TUI with Python, it would be easier to build on top of it.
+I plan on making a [Text User Interface](https://en.wikipedia.org/wiki/Text-based_user_interface), rather than jumping straight to websites.
+I have barely any experience with `HTML` and `Javascript`, so I feel if I make a bare-bones version as a TUI with Python, it would be easier to build on top of it.